TimeDelta/auto-psych-nosology/README.md

 ## Methods
 By mining the scientific literature into a multiplex graph and partitioning it with information-theoretic methods, this project draws inspiration from generative modeling’s emphasis on latent structure while also addressing the critiques of purely data-driven ML.
 Unlike many ML approaches that risk reproducing existing DSM or RDoC categories (by training directly on them), this method removes those labels during graph construction.
 Any observed alignment that later emerges with HiTOP or RDoC therefore reflects genuine structural similarity rather than trivial lexical overlap, ensuring a more independent test of whether automated nosology converges with established frameworks.

+Multiplex Graph Design
+- Node Types: symptoms, diagnoses (will be ignored in partitioning), treatments, metrics and biomarkers
+- Edge Types: support for / against, prediction, co-occurrence, etc.
+- Edge property for the number of relevant papers

 ### Preventing Biased Alignment
 Because the alignment metrics used to compare the emergent nosology with established frameworks (HiTOP and RDoC) can be artificially inflated if the same vocabulary appears in both the input data and the target taxonomies, terms are explicitly removed from the existing nosological systems before graph construction.
 A lexicon of DSM, ICD, RDoC and HiTOP terms is used to mask those tokens from the text prior to keyphrase extraction and edge formation.
 Nodes are then defined purely by content nouns and predicates extracted from scientific findings, and relation types are induced without any pre‑defined nosology labels.
 Only after the final partitioning is complete will the alignment metrics be computed such as normalized mutual information and adjusted rand index against HiTOP and RDoC categories.
 This ensures that any observed alignment reflects genuine structural similarities rather than trivial lexical overlap, preventing a biased alignment metric.